 - FERPA complaints

 - Appeal of a student conduct sanction (Undergraduate Student Handbook and Graduate Student Handbook)

 - Appeal of the decision to return after an involuntary medical leave of absence

 - Grievance procedure for issues regarding disabilities

 - Complaints of inappropriate noise (Undergraduate Student Handbook and Graduate Student Handbook)

 - Title IX Discrimination and Harassment (Title IX Policy)

 - Financial aid appeal (financial aid website)

-When a student has a complaint not covered by one of the above policies and procedures, he or she is encouraged to discuss the matter first with the parties involved.
+When a student has a complaint not covered by one of the above policies and procedures, the student is encouraged to discuss the matter first with the parties involved.
 If the matter cannot be resolved informally at this level, then the student may file a written, formal complaint according to the following procedures.

 A student grievance originating in any of the school or administrative units is handled by the chair or director responsible for the unit in which the grievance originates.
 Therefore, the written formal complaint should be submitted to the responsible chair or director within five business days of the failed attempt at an informal resolution.
 The chair or director should make a decision regarding the grievance within 10 business days of receiving the written complaint.
 A written appeal may be submitted within five business days either to the school dean exercising jurisdiction over that academic department or to the vice president/dean of students or designee for non-academic matters.
 The dean will inform the student within 10 business days of his or her decision.
 The dean’s decision is the final decision.